Flights canceled, roads treacherous amid spring snowstorms

 "It's a cool experience for me, the best Minneapolis experience," Niko Heiligman, of Aachen, Germany, said as he braved the snow Saturday to take a walk along the Mississippi River in downtown Minneapolis.
 "I'm only here for the weekend, so I guess that's how it goes.
 There's snow and it's cold.
 So it's good."

-The weather is expected to persist through Sunday in Minnesota, Wisconsin and Michigan before moving into New York state and New England.
+The storm is expected to persist through Sunday in Minnesota, Wisconsin and Michigan before moving into New York state and New England.

-Up to 18 inches (46 centimeters) of snow feel in parts of northern Wisconsin, with another 14 inches (36 centimeters) expected by Sunday evening.
+Up to 18 inches (46 centimeters) of snow had fallen by early Saturday in parts of northern Wisconsin, with another 14 inches (36 centimeters) expected by Sunday evening.
 Winds of up to 55 mph (88.5 kph) caused blowing and drifting snow, along with ice shoves in Green Bay.

 The National Weather Service also warned of potential coastal flooding along Lake Michigan in Wisconsin and Illinois, where Chicago residents were warned that waves could reach as high as 18 feet (5.5 meters).

 Snow and wind gusts of up to 50 mph (80 kph) were whipping through parts of South Dakota for a second straight day Saturday, causing blizzard conditions that made travel all but impossible.
-While the blizzard warning was lifted in the western part of the state, it remained in effect for far South Dakota on Sunday.
-Several inches of snow fell in various parts of the state, including 18 inches (46 centimeters) in Huron.
+While the blizzard warning was lifted in the western part of the state, it remained in effect for much of southern and eastern South Dakota.

+No travel was advised in Sioux Falls, where police said the blowing snow made it hard to see anything.
+Several inches of snow fell in various parts of the state, including 18 inches (46 centimeters) in the eastern South Dakota city of Huron.

-On Friday, a truck driver from Idaho lost control of his rig on snow-covered Interstate 80 in western Nebraska, near Chappell, and slammed into a stranded tractor-trailer, according to the Nebraska State Patrol.
+On Friday, a truck driver from Idaho lost control of his rig on snow-covered Interstate 80 near Chappell in western Nebraska and slammed into a semi that had become stranded, according to the Nebraska State Patrol.
 He died at the scene.

-In Arkansas, a tornado ripped through the tiny Ozark Mountain town of Mountainburg on Friday, injuring at least four people.
+In Arkansas, a tornado ripped through the tiny Ozark Mountain town of Mountainburg on Friday, injuring at least four people and causing widespread damage.
 Video showed uprooted trees, overturned cars, damaged buildings and downed power lines.
 Powerful winds also damaged several buildings at the University of Central Arkansas, though no injuries were reported there.

-The storm made its mark in Texas, where hail the size of hen eggs fell south of Dallas, according to meteorologist Patricia Sanchez.
-In Austin, fire officials said strong winds helped spread the flames after lightning struck and badly damaged two houses.
+The storm made its mark in Texas, too, where hail the size of hen eggs fell on areas south of Dallas and Fort Worth, according to meteorologist Patricia Sanchez.
+In Austin, fire officials said strong winds helped spread the flames after lightning struck two houses that suffered heavy damage.

-Associated Press writers Chevel Johnson in New Orleans, Jamie Stengle in Dallas, Margery Beck in Omaha, Nebraska, Don Babwin and Erin Gartner in Chicago, and Tom Davies in Indianapolis contributed to this report.
+Associated Press writers Chevel Johnson in New Orleans, Jamie Stengle in Dallas, Margery Beck in Omaha, Nebraska, Don Babwin in Chicago and Tom Davies in Indianapolis contributed to this report.